The energy crisis is not just about energy; it’s about the survival of civilization itself, ” said Al Gore.

 1 Economic Loss

-When power outages occur industries lose significant amounts of their production potential.
-Shrinking export volumes and reduced economic speed become results of this scenario.
+When power outages occur, industries lose significant amounts of their production potential.
+Shrinking export volumes and reduced economic speed result from this scenario.

 The energy crisis affects not just economies but the very fabric of society, forcing us to rethink how we live, work, and power our world.” – Amory Lovins